John Huh: PGA Tour

-2021
+Korn Ferry Tour

 Huh played in 20 events, making 11 cuts.
 However, he had no top-10 finishes, and ended the season 153rd in the FedEx Cup.
 Huh entered the Korn Ferry Tour Finals, and his 7th place finish at the Korn Ferry Tour Championship resulted in a 11th place finish on the Korn Ferry Tour Finals points list.
 This enabled him regain his PGA Tour card for the 2022 season.